-- I. Border County Residents.
-Students domiciled in an out-of-state county bordering Georgia, enrolling in a program offered at a location approved by the Board of Regents and for which the offering institution has been granted permission to award Border County waivers (BR Minutes, October 2008). - J. Georgia National Guard and U.S. Military Reservists.
-Active members of the Georgia National Guard, stationed or assigned to Georgia or active members of a unit of the U.S. Military Reserves based in Georgia, and their spouses and their dependent children (BR Minutes, October 2008). - K. Students enrolled in University System institutions as part of Competitive Economic Development Projects.
-Students who are certified by the Commissioner of the Georgia Department of Economic Development as being part of a competitive economic development project. - L. Students in Georgia-Based Corporations.
-Students who are employees of Georgia-based corporations or organizations that have contracted with the Board of Regents through University System institutions to provide out-of-state tuition differential waivers. - M. Students in Pilot Programs.
-Terminated October 2008. - N. Students in ICAPP® Advantage programs.
-Any student participating in an ICAPP® Advantage program.
+- Border County Residents.
+Students domiciled in an out-of-state county bordering Georgia, enrolling in a program offered at a location approved by the Board of Regents and for which the offering institution has been granted permission to award Border County waivers (BR Minutes, October 2008). - 2.
+Georgia National Guard and U.S. Military Reservists.
+Active members of the Georgia National Guard, stationed or assigned to Georgia or active members of a unit of the U.S. Military Reserves based in Georgia, and their spouses and their dependent children. - 3.
+Students enrolled in University System institutions as part of Competitive Economic Development Projects.
+Students who are certified by the Commissioner of the Georgia Department of Economic Development as being part of a competitive economic development project. - 4.
+Students in Georgia-Based Corporations.
+Students who are employees of Georgia-based corporations or organizations that have contracted with the Board of Regents through University System institutions to provide out-of-state tuition differential waivers.

-- O. International and Domestic Exchange Programs.
-Any student who enrolls in a University System institution as a participant in an international or domestic direct exchange program that provides reciprocal benefits to University System students (BR Minutes, October 2008). - P. Economic Advantage.
+- 5. Students in ICAPP® Advantage programs.
+Any student participating in an ICAPP® Advantage program. - 6.
+International and Domestic Exchange Programs.
+Any student who enrolls in a University System institution as a participant in an international or domestic direct exchange program that provides reciprocal benefits to University System students. - 7.
+Economic Advantage.
 As of the first day of classes for the term, an economic advantage waiver may be granted to a U.S. citizen or U.S. legal permanent resident who is a dependent or independent student and can provide clear evidence that the student or the student's parent, spouse, or U.S. court-appointed legal guardian has relocated to the State of Georgia to accept full-time, self-sustaining employment and has established domicile in the State of Georgia.
 Relocation to the state must be for reasons other than enrolling in an institution of higher education.
-For U.S. citizens or U.S. legal permanent residents, this waiver will expire 12 months from the date the waiver was granted (BR Minutes, October 2008).
+For U.S. citizens or U.S. legal permanent residents, this waiver will expire 12 months from the date the waiver was granted.

 As of the first day of classes for the term, an economic advantage waiver may be granted to an independent non-citizen possessing a valid employment-related visa status that can provide clear evidence of having relocated to the State of Georgia to accept full-time, self-sustaining employment.
 Relocation to the state must be for employment reasons and not for the purpose of enrolling in an institution of higher education.
 These individuals would be required to show clear evidence of having taken legally permissible steps toward establishing legal permanent residence in the United States and the establishment of legal domicile in the State of Georgia.
-Independent non-citizen students may continue to receive this waiver as long as they maintain a valid employment-related visa status and can demonstrate continued efforts to establish U.S. legal permanent residence and legal domicile in the State of Georgia (BR Minutes, October 2008).
+Independent non-citizen students may continue to receive this waiver as long as they maintain a valid employment-related visa status and can demonstrate continued efforts to establish U.S. legal permanent residence and legal domicile in the State of Georgia.